adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 I count tell u the amount of times I've witnessed them used badly.
 They make for a very bloated page.
 I'm not blaming the tool.
 It's the usage but it's still a cause of the problem.
 We take less responsible for what these things spit out the other end.

-### Design system

-Abstract all the common parts.
-In conjunction with previous point, put button in to a module of its own.
-Same class used everywhere.
-Good for gzip and CSS stays the same size.
-The module is reused.

 ## 3. Other

 - CQRS